 As an Amazon Associate and a participant in other affiliate programs, Passing Down the Love earns a small commission from qualifying purchases at no additional cost to you.
 See the full disclosure here.

-Indoor Fun with Kids on a Rainy Day
+Indoor Fun with Kids on a Rainy (or super cold) Day

 Kids have so much energy and spunk.
 They need a place to release it!
-Especially on rainy days.
+Especially on rainy days or when it’s too cold outside.
 I feel you.
 You want to have fun, avoid getting on each other’s nerves and use up some of that pent-up spirit.
 You’ve come to the right place for some answers!

 Here are some fun indoor ideas for kids on a rainy day…

 - Make Slime – This is a great way to spend a few hours.
 Start by heading to the local store, like Dollar General, WalMart or Michaels to shop for supplies.
 Here is a recipe for Glitter Slime… beware the glitter.